-However, the named "haute horology" (high, or top end, watch manufacturers) were a minority of Swiss manufacturers since the creation of the watch industry in the Jura region in the eighteenth century when Daniel Jean-Richard had showed farmers in the Jura mountains how to supplement their income by making watch parts during the long winter months when they were snowed in.
-After that revolution most Swiss watches were made by a style of manufacturing called by the Swiss établissage.
-Material was provided to workers operating in their own homes or small workshops and then the finished components were assembled into complete watches in a workshop or factory établissement".
+However, the named "haute horology" (high, or top end, watch manufacturers) became a minority of Swiss manufacturers after the creation of the watch industry in the Jura region in the eighteenth century, when Daniel Jean-Richard showed farmers in the Jura mountains how to supplement their income during the long winter months when they were snowed in by making watch parts.
+After that revolution most Swiss watches were made by a style of manufacturing called établissage.
+Material was provided to workers operating in their own homes or small workshops, and then the finished components were collected and assembled into complete watches in a workshop or factory établissement".
 The man in charge of the whole process was called the établisseur.

 When Swiss exports to America fell off dramatically as the Americans started to make their own watches, the Swiss reacted and mechanised to an extent.
 Makers of bare movements or ébauches set up in larger factories, but many small specialist companies continued to thrive in the centres of watchmaking in the Jura; La Chaux-de-Fonds and Le Locle and the areas around.
 Dial were made by specialist dial makers, hands by hand makers, cases by case maker, and so on, preserving the division of specialisation in these areas that allowed the Swiss to overcome the challenge from America.